zzbn12345/Climate_Stance_Multimodal/README.md

 The privacy of the users is fully respected and we will follow an opt-out principle for examples upon request.

 ### Upcoming
-Similar analysis will be performed on the full Dutch-language dataset, as well as an English dataset collected.
+- Similar analysis will be performed on the full Dutch-language dataset that is not easy and unambiguous;
+- Similar analysis will be performed and compared on an English dataset collected;
+- A few other datasets on climate change stances will also be evaluated using the trained models as well as their ensemble.

+The updates will be linked in this repository.

 ### Licence
 The workflows and datasets of this paper can be used under the Creative Common License (Attribution [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).